MASTERBT77/Kubernetes/Kubernetes Admin questions.md

 - What is the Networking Solution used by this cluster?

   ps aux | grep kubelet

+  cd etc/cni/net.d/